On the system CL12 of computability logic: Final remarks

 The following convention conservatively generalizes Definition \ref{deftcs} from unary functions to functions of any arities.
 Such a generalization is of no conceptual interest, but it may offer some technical convenience in many treatments.

-\begin{convention} Assume $h$ is a (not-necessarily-unary) arithmetical function, $\cal M$ is an HPM, and $A$ is a constant game.
-By saying that $\cal M$ plays $A$ in time $h$ we shall mean that $\cal M$ plays $A$ (in the sense of Definition \ref{deftcs}) in time $h'$, where $h'$ is the unarification of $h$.
-Similarly for space and amplitude. \end{convention}
+\begin{conv} Assume $h$ is a (not-necessarily-unary) arithmetical function, $\mathcal M$ is an HPM, and $A$ is a constant game.
+By saying that $\mathcal M$ plays $A$ in time $h$ we shall mean that $\mathcal M$ plays $A$ (in the sense of Definition \ref{deftcs}) in time $h'$, where $h'$ is the unarification of $h$.
+Similarly for space and amplitude. \end{conv}

-\begin{convention} Assume $H$ is a set of arithmetical functions, $\cal M$ is an HPM, and $A$ is a constant game.
-By saying that $\cal M$ plays $A$ in time $H$ we shall mean that $\cal M$ plays $A$ (in the sense of convention \ref{ioo}) in time $h$ for some $h\in H$.
-Similarly for ``$\cal M$ is an $H$ time solution of $A$'', ``$\cal M$ runs in time $H$'', ``$\cal M$ is an $H$ time machine'', etc. Similarly for space and amplitude. \end{convention}
+\begin{conv} Assume $H$ is a set of arithmetical functions, $\mathcal M$ is an HPM, and $A$ is a constant game.
+By saying that $\mathcal M$ plays $A$ in time $H$ we shall mean that $\mathcal M$ plays $A$ (in the sense of convention \ref{ioo}) in time $h$ for some $h\in H$.
+Similarly for ``$\mathcal M$ is an $H$ time solution of $A$'', ``$\mathcal M$ runs in time $H$'', ``$\mathcal M$ is an $H$ time machine'', etc. Similarly for space and amplitude. \end{conv}